IrisLiu-00/dndnotes/_notes/Campaign/Story Web.md

     - multiclass into artificer? or he learns from Luca?
 - Kristynne (ex lover)
     - Married a nobleman of Avizallo to gain power
-    - Working against the council's plans
+    - Working against the bad guy in Avizallo
 - Ring

 Lumdas